Geostorm: Plot

-Max immediately informs Sarah, so they kidnap Palma to protect him from Dekkom's agents and secure the kill code.
+Max informs Sarah, so they kidnap Palma to protect him from Dekkom's agents and secure the kill code.
 As they escape from the arena before a lightning storm destroys it, Max discloses their activities and Dekkom's treachery to Palma.
 After outsmarting Dekkom's mercenaries, the three arrest Dekkom and confront him about his plan to eliminate the other elected officials in America's line of succession, allowing him to dominate the world while eliminating America's enemies.
-Max and Sarah escort Palma to the Kennedy Space Center, where they transmit the code but learn that the self-destruct sequence cannot be stopped.

-More disasters strike around the world (including tornadoes in Mumbai, a major heatwave in Moscow, and a megatsunami in Dubai).
-Jake realizes Duncan is the traitor who masterminded Habib's death and created the storms on Dekkom's orders and confronts him.
+Max and Sarah escort Palma to the Kennedy Space Center and transmit the code, but learn that the self-destruct sequence cannot be stopped.
+More weather disasters occur globally.
+Duncan is actually the traitor who masterminded Habib's death and created the storms on Dekkom's orders, and Jake confronts him.
+Duncan is killed in the ensuing fight when three stray bullets destroy a window, while Jake escapes.

-Duncan reveals that he's doing it for the big paycheck from Dekkom as he receives a meager salary as a software engineer.
-Jake mocks him for his foolishness as if he does not stop the Geostorm, there will be nothing left on Earth for him to spend his millions.
-But Duncan sadistically states that he is curious to see how the world would end.

-Jake escapes in the ensuing confrontation, and Duncan accidentally ejects himself into space.
 As the crew evacuates the station, Jake and Ute stay behind to ensure the system's reboot, eliminating the virus and transferring satellite control to NASA, thus preventing the Geostorm at the last second.

-They then escape in a replacement satellite, where they take shelter as the self-destruct sequence completes.
-They use the replacement satellite's thrusters as a beacon, and a nearby shuttle piloted by Hernandez picks them up.

-Six months later, Jake is working as the head engineer for Dutch Boy once more, now administered by an international committee.
+They then escape in a replacement satellite as the self-destruct sequence completes.
+After they use the replacement satellite's thrusters as a beacon, a nearby shuttle piloted by Hernández picks them up.
+Six months later, Jake is working as the head engineer for Dutch Boy once more, now administered by an international committee that rebuilt the space station.